 We require letters of recommendation from two teachers.
 We recommend one evaluation from a math/science teacher, and one from a humanities, social science, or language teacher.
 We also require materials from your school counselor (typically including your official transcript and—when available—a School Profile and letter of recommendation).

 You will be able to request recommendations in your MIT application portal.
 You can request these letters at any point before submitting your application, but we recommend sending the request as soon as you have determined who you would like to ask so that they have as much time as possible to write about you!

 (If you’re a teacher looking for guides on how to write good letters of recommendation, visit this page).

 Recommendations: Whom to ask

 MIT requires two letters of recommendation from teachers.
-One recommendation (Evaluation A) should be from a math or science teacher, and one (Evaluation B) should be from a humanities, social science, or language teacher, although this is not a hard requirement.
+One recommendation should be from a math or science teacher, and one should be from a humanities, social science, or language teacher, although this is not a hard requirement.

 Your school counselor (or equivalent) should submit the Secondary School Report, along with your transcript.
-Most counselors also attach a letter of recommendation and a School Profile, describing your school’s curriculum and community.
+Most counselors also attach a School Profile, describing your school’s curriculum and community.
 Some school counselors do not or cannot write letters on your behalf.
 We don’t hold this against you at all!
 We understand that there are different types of schools out there, and you will not be penalized in this case.

 We are also able to accept supplemental evaluations—we simply ask that they provide different or additional context beyond the two we’ve already requested.
 Most applicants and most admitted students do not submit any supplemental recommendations.
 Forms for Supplemental Recommendations are available through your MIT application portal.